Amecom/S32S/README.md

 - **Middleware S3**:
-Receive data from the master computer and create a long-term, secure, and high-reliability repository from which slave computers can retrieve data.
+Receive data from the master computer to create a long-term, secure, and high-reliability repository from which slave computers can retrieve data.

 - **Slave**:
-The slave computers, by order of the program, download the desired data from the middleware S3.
+The slave computers download the desired data from the middleware S3.
 You can recreate or upgrade a machine with just one command.

 ## CAUTION